Table of Contents

 Although rare, dogs can suffer from the infamous skin condition psoriasis, and CBD can help treat this disease (81).

-Like other conditions that result from inflammation and immune response, psoriasis can be knocked out by the potent anti-inflammatory and immune-regulatory responses using products of CBD for dogs.
+Like other conditions that result from inflammation and immune response, psoriasis can be knocked out by the potent anti-inflammatory and immune-regulatory responses of CBD products for dogs.

 23. Muscle Relaxant